Hokins7/My-CodeWars-solutions/8 kyu/Get Nth Even Number/readme.md

 const n = 3;
 const nthEvenNumber = nthEven(n);
 console.log(nthEvenNumber);
-// This will log 4 to the console, which is the 3rd even number.
+// This will log 4 to the console, which is the 3rd even number